martaradzi/CalculatorService/README.md

 * multiply
 * divide

-Check report.pdf to see the description of the design and implementation of the calculator services.
+Check report.pdf to see the description of the design and implementation of the calculator services as well as an idea of how to make the calculator stateful.

 ---
 ## How to deploy and run the client: